awsdocs/amazon-translate-developer-guide/doc_source/API_ListTerminologies.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListTerminologies_ResponseSyntax) **   <a name="Translate-ListTerminologies-response-NextToken"></a>
- If the response to the ListTerminologies response was truncated, the NextToken fetches the next group of custom terminologies\.
+ If the response to the ListTerminologies was truncated, the NextToken fetches the next group of custom terminologies\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Pattern: `\p{ASCII}{0,8192}`